When Simba, the Lion, didn’t know that a circus was a possible home for him, his life was different.

 He sat under a tree thinking, “It would be great if I find another circus.
 I want someone to come and take me to the circus again …”

 He was the Lion.
 The King.
 Yet he needed a place to hold him, a spot where he didn’t have to assume the responsibility.

-If he would work with a circus, he’d get food, sex and sense of safety.
+If he worked with a circus, he’d get food, sex, and a sense of safety.